yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yugabyted.md

 {{< note title="Note" >}}

-yugabyted currently supports creating a 1-node cluster only.
-Ability to create multi-node clusters is under active development.
+- yugabyted currently supports both single-node and multi-node clusters (using the `join` option in the `start` command).
+However, ability to create multi-node clusters is currently under BETA.

-- For local multi-node clusters, use [`yb-ctl`](../../../admin/yb-ctl).

-- For production deployments with fully-distributed multi-node clusters, use [`yb-tserver`](../yb-tserver) and [`yb-master`](../yb-master).
+- yugabytedb is not recommended for production deployments at this time.
+For production deployments with fully-distributed multi-node clusters, use [`yb-tserver`](../yb-tserver) and [`yb-master`](../yb-master) directly using the [Deploy](../../../deploy) docs.

 {{< /note >}}